 If you are a recipient of the Federal Pell Grant, please be aware of the following:

-- The last day of the 100% tuition refund period is considered the official FAS census date for each term. (click here for a calendar of tuition refund dates)
+- The last day of the 100% tuition refund period is considered the official financial aid census date for each term.

-- The amount of Pell Grant a student can receive for that term is determined by the enrollment status of the student on the FAS census date
+- The amount of Pell Grant a student can receive for that term is determined by the enrollment status of the student on the financial aid census date.

 - Since the amount of Pell Grant is 'frozen' on this day, if a student adds or drops classes after the federal census date the amount of Pell Grant will not be adjusted (even if a student received special permission to add a class).